nice-game-hints/machinarium/city/penthouse/bomb2.md

 order: 30
 ---

-4 minutes and 30 seconds on the clock!
+4 minutes and 30 seconds to save the city!
 Good luck!

 # What do I do?!
 Stay calm - this is just like the pipe puzzle.
 You need to follow each wire from top to bottom to see which letter it matches.